 - Spraying oil all over your garden beds has obvious setbacks – mainly, you don’t know how much you can safely spray to fight aphids naturally while maintaining the health of your plants.
 Many homemade oil sprays can kill your plants.

 - Introducing other insects to get rid of aphids isn’t a bad idea – lady bugs eat the aphids in your lawn and garden right up.
 You can buy ladybug populations at lawn and garden stores to unleash on your garden.

 The problem with ladybugs is this: They don’t kill all the predators in your garden that are larger than they are (including pests like snails).
 If they go into your home in the winter, you may be surprised to find large amounts of ladybugs in your home.
 They’re cute, but they can also be annoying and cause breathing problems for some people.

 How Do I Control Aphids?

 Honestly, going through all this hassle makes no sense when you could just use products like Exodust and EcoTreat.
 A simple application on your beds will kill all those pesky aphids – AND with regular use, you can stop aphid populations from coming back as our products interrupt the pheromone cycles of these pests.

-You can use as much of our natural lawn and garden products as you want to without worrying about killing your plants.
-Our products are 100% safe and non-toxic – unless you’re an aphid, of course.
+You can use as much of our lawn and garden products as you want to without worrying about killing your plants.
+Our products are safe when used as directed.

 They also work as a great companion to introducing ladybugs into your garden to get rid of aphids.

-To find out more about Wondercide’s natural lawn and garden products, including Exoust and EcoTreat, click here!
+To find out more about Wondercide’s lawn and garden products, including Exodust and EcoTreat, click here!